yuxuanxc/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 User clicks the exit button on the top right of the window.

     Use case resumes at step 3.

+* 2b.
+User clicks the exit button, located under the File tab.

+    Use case resumes at step 3.